Chapter 28 : Waiting

 He looked up immediately at that, there was a shocked look on his face as if he had just noticed my presence.

-I grinned at him with amusement.
+I grinned at him, slightly amused.

 “No,” he spoke abruptly.
 “No, you’re free to stay.”